 As long as a subsidiary is registered in the Netherlands it is considered a resident company and it must pay the same corporate taxes as any other Dutch company.
 For this purpose, registration with the tax authorities is mandatory.
 At the same time, the registration at the social security authorities must be performed when hiring employees in the Netherlands.

-The Dutch corporate income tax is 25.8% for 2022.
+The Dutch corporate income tax is 25.8%.
 Resident companies are taxed on their worldwide income.
 Because the Netherlands is a member of the European Union, the EU Parent-Subsidiary Directive applies to subsidiaries of foreign companies incorporated here.
 This directive, together with the double tax treaties signed between the Netherlands and other countries provide important tax benefits and tax relief.

 Other corporate taxes in the Netherlands include the real property tax, the social security contribution, and a transfer tax.
 The tax year is usually the same as the calendar year and Dutch subsidiaries must observe the accounting and reporting principles.
 Failure to comply with the existing filing requirements results in penalties and fines.